eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 # Getting started with iceoryx

 This document covers the core functionality of the ``iceoryx`` middleware and is intended to quickly get started to set up iceoryx applications.
-It is no in-depth API documentation and while the API is still subject to changes, the basic concepts will still apply.
+It is no in-depth API documentation and while the API is still subject to changes, the basic concepts presented here will still apply.
 ## General

-To set up a collection of applications using iceoryx (an iceoryx system), the applications need to initialize a runtime and create ``publishers`` and ``subscribers``.
+To set up a collection of applications using iceoryx (an ``iceoryx system``), the applications need to initialize a runtime and create ``publishers`` and ``subscribers``.
 The publishers send data of a specific ``topic`` which can be received by subscribers of the same topic.
 To enable publishers to offer their topic and subscribers to subscribe to these offered topics, the middleware daemon, called ``Roudi``, must be running.

-For further information see the [examples](../iceoryx_examples/README.md) and [conceptual-guide.md](todo).
+For further information how iceoryx can be used see the [examples](../iceoryx_examples/README.md).
+The [conceptual-guide.md](../../conceptual-guide.md) provides additional information about the ``Shared Memory communication`` that lies at the heart of iceoryx.

 We now briefly define the main entities of an iceoryx system before showing how they are created and used by the iceoryx API.

 ### Roudi